Svancara/FinDogAI/docs/prd.md

 1. Intent added: `QuickExpense` with entities: `amount` and optional `description`
 2. On Accept: Create cost with `category: "Other"`, `amount`, optional `description`, `createdAt/By`, `ordinalNumber`
 3. TTS confirmation: "Other expense, 50 CZK, 'parking'.
-Save?"
+Say 'yes' to confirm or 'no' to retry."
 4. Validation: If amount missing, prompt; if no active job, prompt to set one
 5. Privileges: Requires `canAddCosts: true`; viewers without `canViewFinancials` see description but amounts masked
 6. Offline: Voice disabled in production offline; manual Other entry available in Story 4.4